-Posting information on club websites or any GSM website including the GSM web calendar, each club will need to work with the Marketing and Outreach representative that is on the student leadership organization for their program, e.g. ASM, GAC, or DSAC.
-The representative from the student leadership will then work with the Marketing Team, Lisa Nguyen, Director of Web Marketing (Imwnguyen@ucdavis.edu)or Executive Director, Marketing and Communications, Tim Akin (tmakin@ucdavis.edu).
+To post information on club websites, the GSM website including the GSM web calendar, each club will need to work with the Marketing and Outreach representative that is on the student leadership organization for their program, e.g. ASM, GAC, or GSMSA-SAC, GSMSA-BAY, GSMSA-Online.

+The representative will then work with the GSM Marketing and Communications Team who can be reached at marcom@gsm.ucdavis.edu.
+The Executive Director of Marketing and Communications is Tim Akin (tmakin@ucdavis.edu).